 The most efficient program will be the one that helps you develop certain aspects of your game.
-For example, if you want to improve your footwork then have 50% of your practice to be footwork drills.
+For example, if you want to improve your footwork, then make 50% of your practice to be footwork drills.
 3 FH all over the table, BH and FH connection, and the Falkenberg drill.

-Counterhits and diagonal topspins are very common and these kinds of rallies won’t happen in a game cause nobody will place a topspin ball to your FH or BH diagonal because it is too easy for you.
+Counter hits and diagonal topspins are very common, and these kinds of rallies won’t happen in a game cause nobody will place a topspin ball to your FH or BH diagonal.
+After all, it is too easy for you.
 So you could follow the program above but without the counter hits and the diagonal topspins unless you are still learning the strokes.

 Weekly Program Schedule

-You must do thousands of repetitions for every drill you choose to do in order to learn it correctly, so for me make an hour program and a weekly program also.
+It would help if you did thousands of repetitions for every drill and learn it correctly.
+For me, I make an hour program and a weekly program.